-Guideline Leaflet C07: Registering as a Charity Online
+Guideline Leaflet C08: Registering as a CIO Online

-When churches register with the Charity Commission they have to use an online process on the Commission's website.
+When churches register with the Charity Commission as a CIO they have to use an online process on the Commission's website.
 This leaflet offers guidance on how churches should complete their application for registration.